 The decontamination and dose reduction activities in the AFHB were primarily intended to reduce personnel exposure.
 A secondary objective of the cleanup activities was to place the AFHB in a long-term stable condition.
 Some fuel was removed from the AFHB as a result of the cleanup activities.
-The majority of the fuel removed was obtained as a result of the makeup demineralizer resin removal, water processing, system flushing and draining activities, and removal of the various failters and the block orifice.
+The majority of the fuel removed was obtained as a result of the makeup demineralizer resin removal, water processing, system flushing and draining activities, and removal of the various filters and the block orifice.
 4.2 Reactor Building Fuel Removal and Decontamination Activities

 As discussed in Section 2.0, the RB was contaminated as a result of the TMI-2 accident.
 A small, but measurable amount of fuel was transported to the RB as a result of: the accident, subsequent plant stabilization, and water processing activities (see Table 2-1).
-The principal pathway was through the RCDT rupture disk into the RB basement.
+The following sections discuss those areas of the RB where decontamination activities were performed which resulted in the removal of residual fuel.
+Other locations in the RB which contain residual fuel (e.g., plenum) are described further in Section 5.2.